python/mypy/test-data/unit/README.md

     $ python2 -m pip install -U typing

 The unit test suites are driven by the `pytest` framework.
-To run all tests, run `pytest` in the mypy repository:
+To run all mypy tests, run `pytest` in the mypy repository:

-    $ pytest
+    $ pytest mypy

-Note that some tests will be disabled for older python versions.

-This will run all tests, including integration and regression tests, and will type check mypy and verify that all stubs are valid.
+This will run all tests, including integration and regression tests, and will verify that all stubs are valid.
 This may take several minutes to run, so you don't want to use this all the time while doing development.

 Test suites for individual components are in the files `mypy/test/test*.py`.

+Note that some tests will be disabled for older python versions.

+If you work on mypyc, you will want to also run mypyc tests:

+    $ pytest mypyc

 You can run tests from a specific module directly, a specific suite within a module, or a test in a suite (even if it's data-driven):

     $ pytest mypy/test/testdiff.py

     $ pytest mypy/test/testsemanal.py::SemAnalTypeInfoSuite

     $ pytest -n0 mypy/test/testargs.py::ArgSuite::test_coherence

     $ pytest -n0 mypy/test/testcheck.py::TypeCheckSuite::testCallingVariableWithFunctionType

 To control which tests are run and how, you can use the `-k` switch: